You’ll hear the word “escrow” throughout the process of buying a home, but what does it actually mean?

 The majority of transactions at the escrow stage go smoothly, however, there are times when things don’t work out and a home comes back on the market.
 Escrow is designed to ensure the transaction is finalized before the buyer pays the seller in full.

-The bottom line is, the escrow agent makes sure that all of the money goes to the right parties and in the right amounts – HOAs, taxes, lender fees, the seller, and any additional items like surveys are paid for.
+The bottom line is, the escrow agent makes sure that all of the money goes to the right parties and in the right amounts – HOAs, taxes, lender fees, the seller, and any additional items like surveys are paid for (all of the closing costs for both parties).
 Think of them as the traffic cop for the money involved in a transaction.
 As we use title companies to facilitate the handling of funds, they also work to ensure a clean title, issue title insurance, and make sure there are no liens against the property.

 Confusion with the word escrow often arises because it’s used in different contexts.
 For example, an “escrow account” is used by homeowners to pay off property taxes and insurance through their monthly mortgage payments.